mui/material-ui/docs/data/base/components/select/select.md

 A select is a UI element that gives users a list of options to choose from.

 Base UI's Select component replaces the native HTML `<select>` tag.
-It also includes the Option component for creating the options on the list, and Option Group for grouping those options.
+It also includes the Option component for creating the options in the list, and Option Group for grouping those options.

 {{"demo": "UnstyledSelectIntroduction", "defaultCodeOpen": false, "bg": "gradient"}}